converged-computing/flux-terraform-gcp/tf/README.md

 # Flux Framework Cluster Module

+**IMPORTANT** this set of modules is not in use - we are opting to use a simpler setup with one node (under burst).

 This module handles the deployment of Flux as the native resource manager on a cluster of GCP compute instances.
 It is a variant of [these original recipes](https://github.com/GoogleCloudPlatform/scientific-computing-examples/tree/main/fluxfw-gcp/tf)
 We have maintained the same [LICENSE](../LICENSE) and headers.